Frege/frege-native-gen/README.md

 2. Though the class itself is pure, if any of the parameters for a method is impure such as arrays or other impure types or if the method is returning `void` or doesn't take any parameters or throws any checked `Exception`, the method will be considered as impure (here for example, `getAvailableLocales`, `getExtensionKeys`).
+3. Due to grouping of overloaded methods, if any of the overloaded methods is pure but others are impure, the pure method will be considered as impure.
+For example, here, `native getDefault java.util.Locale.getDefault :: LocaleCategory -> ST s Locale` is supposed to be pure because both `LocaleCategory` and `Locale` are pure but since the other overloaded version, `() -> ST s Locale` is impure, the first version is also modified to be impure (in `ST`).

 ```
 data Locale = pure native java.util.Locale where